 These small batch chocolate chip cookies are incredibly soft, chewy, and easy to whip up in just one bowl, no electric hand mixer required.

-You do not need a heavy mixer or any fancy tools, and you can have a warm snack ready to eat in less than an hour.
+You do not need a heavy mixer or any fancy baking tools, and you can have a warm snack ready to eat in less than an hour.

 For more cookie recipes, check out my double chocolate cookies, brown butter chocolate chunk cookies, crème brûlée cookies, and lemon crinkle cookies.